 Understanding Speaker Fee Structures and Availability

 The fee differential between these speaker categories reflects their market positioning and scarcity.
-Mid-tier tech speakers typically command $15,000-$35,000 for keynote presentations at corporate events, while established AI speakers with proven track records often start at $25,000 and can exceed $75,000 for premier industry conferences.
+In our experience booking speakers across hundreds of corporate events, mid-tier tech speakers typically command fees in the $15,000 to $35,000 range for keynote presentations, while established AI speakers with proven track records often start higher and can command significantly more for premier industry conferences.
+The premium reflects both specialized expertise and the current surge in demand for AI-focused content.

 AI speakers also maintain stricter booking requirements.
-Many require 60-90 days advance notice compared to the 30-45 days typical for tech speakers, reflecting their limited availability and higher demand.
+Many require longer advance notice than tech speakers, reflecting their limited availability and higher demand.
 Their speaker riders frequently include specific AV requirements for demonstrating AI tools live, backup internet connections, and sometimes restrictions on recording certain proprietary insights.

 From an operational perspective, AI speakers more commonly request pre-event briefings with your technical team to tailor their content appropriately.
 Tech speakers usually work from established presentations with minor customizations, while AI speakers often build substantial custom content based on your industry vertical and technical sophistication level.